Automotive industry in Bangladesh

 The automotive industry in Bangladesh is the third largest in South Asia.

 Bangladesh has a few large car plants which assemble passenger cars from Mitsubishi and Toyota, as well as commercial vehicles from Hino and Tata.

 Motorcycles, auto rickshaws and the locally designed Mishuk three-wheeler are manufactured in Bangladesh.

+As of January 2024, there are 410,532 private passenger car, 121,387 microbus, 4.34 million motorcycle and a total of almost 6 million vehicles including the ones already stated.

 History

 Four wheelers

 Pragoti Industries Limited (PIL) is among the oldest and largest automobile assemblers in Bangladesh.
 The company has assembled over 50,000 vehicles since its inception in 1966.
 In February 2010, Japanese car manufacturer Mitsubishi officially proposed to the Bangladesh government to locally assemble the Mitsubishi Pajero Sport in collaboration with Pragoti.
 Operations commenced in August 2011, with an annual production output of around 500 units.

 In 2009, the Malaysian Agate Group proposed to build a car manufacturing plant in Bangladesh in cooperation with Walton, which itself is preparing to produce motorcycles.
 In the same year, car manufacturing company TagAZ announced that they would build their third factory in Bangladesh, aiming for exporting.
 The plant was supposed to be completed by 2012.
 But the company fell in bankruptcy.

 In March 2015, PHP Group and Proton announced plans to assemble Proton cars in Bangladesh.
 A new Tk 400 crore assembly plant would be constructed in Chittagong to facilitate an annual production output of 1,200 units.
 In May 2017, PHP Automobiles launched the Bangladeshi-built Proton Prevé.
 The company intends to market the Prevé as an alternative to used imported cars which dominate the local market.